 If you are expecting a refund this tax season, consider these six tips for using it wisely:

 Pay down credit card debt.
 First, attack the card with the highest interest rate.
 If you can pay off the card in full, that is even better.

 Invest in a retirement plan.
 Enhance your future now by using your tax refund to invest in a tax-deferred retirement plan.
-If you have an Individual Retirement Account (IRA), make a one-time, sizable contribution, or save your refund for a series of smaller investments over several months.
+If you have an Individual Retirement Account (IRA), make a one-time, sizable contribution, or save your tax refund for a series of smaller investments over several months.

 Prepay your mortgage or loans.
 For homeowners with hefty monthly mortgage payments, give yourself some breathing room by using your tax refund to pay ahead.
 For nonhomeowners, contribute to your car loan or student loan, or prepay on your insurance premium.

 Be good to your car and your home.
 Spend your tax refund on costly, but necessary, repairs to your home or vehicle.
 Replace that leaky roof or buy new tires for your car.